About Leah

 In 2018, I designed a 200 x 5 foot steel and stained glass fence that surrounds the Art Museum in Casa Grande, Arizona.
 The building is on the national register of historic places.
 The fence and I were featured on the Casa Grande episode of Arizona Highways TV in 2020.
 I made a little documentary tribute to the volunteers who made the project possible, and you can view it here: Art Museum Restoration Short - YouTube

 In 2022, I put together a book of my paintings entitled "There Will Be Nonsense" The book contains 30 full color paintings.
 Each painting is paired with a fun answerless question.
 It doubles as a conversation starting coffee table book or a special children's picture book.
 The book won the 2023 Best Independent Book Award (BIBA) for Illustration.
 BIBA is an international competition for independently published books.
-Get a copy here: Books – Artifact Fine Art (artifactfa.com)
+Get a copy of the book here: Books – Artifact Fine Art (artifactfa.com)